neoncitylights/gha-csharp-docs/conceptual/ChemistryNet/index.md

+---
+layout: doc
-## ChemistryNet
+title: ChemistryNet
+---

-**Chemistry.NET** is a library for reading, parsing, and analyzing chemical formulas.
+**ChemistryNet** is a library for reading, parsing, and analyzing chemical formulas.